PowerShell/DscResources/CONTRIBUTING.md

 ```
 https://github.com/PowerShell/<name of resource module>
 ```
-For example, to get to the xCertificate module respository, the URL is:
+For example, to get to the xCertificate module repository, the URL is:
 ```
 https://github.com/PowerShell/xCertificate
 ```